thisisevilevil/evilevil365/_drafts/2025-08-19-WebView2-Edge-Autopilot-issues.md

 ## Final thought

 Hopefully this issue should go away very soon as it seems like Microsoft already released new ISOs where a much newer version of Edge is included, so I guess it's just a matter of time.
 In the meantime, we just need to make sure Edge is updated before the user hits the desktop.
-You can deploy it as a PowerShell script, alternatively if you use products like Patch My PC or Robopack you can subsribe to Edge and get it as a Win32 app as well.
+You can deploy it as a PowerShell script or Win32 app.
+Alternatively if you use products like Patch My PC or Robopack you can subsribe to Edge and get it as a Win32 app as well.

 That's all for now.
 Have a nice day :)